 Project Details

-This project focuses on recognition activity that goes beyond and/or compliments the taught programmes already being offered for Learning and Teaching staff.
+Supporting Learning and Teaching staff to develop, evaluate, gain recognition and disseminate their practice, this project focuses on recognition activity that goes beyond and/or compliments the taught programmes already being offered for colleagues who teach and support learning

 Project Aim